myBraavos/starknet-meta/README.md

 Please ensure that your submission adheres to the schema rules and asset requirements.
 Use the `validator.js` script to validate your changes before submitting a PR.

-## Updating an existing schema object
+## Updating an existing project
-To update an existing dApp object, follow the same steps as submitting a new dApp, but modify the existing object in the repository.json file and/or update the relevant assets in the `/assets` directory if necessary.
+To update an existing dApp project, follow the same steps as submitting a new dApp, but modify the existing project folder in the `/repository` directory:

+1. Fork the `starknet-meta` repository.
+2. Locate the project folder under the `/repository` directory, using the `id` of the project you want to update.
+3. Update the `metadata.json` file in the project folder if necessary, following the JSON schema rules described below (you can easily validate your changes by executing `validator.js`).
+4. Update the `icon` image file in the project folder if necessary.
+The icon must be square and up to 1 MB in size.
+Supported formats are PNG, JPEG, SVG, and WebP.
+5. Update the `cover` image file in the project folder if necessary.
+The cover image must be up to 1500x500px in size and have a 0.33 aspect ratio.
+Supported formats are PNG, JPEG, SVG, and WebP.
-After you've made the changes, create a pull request to the `starknet-meta` repository with your updates.
+6. Create a pull request to the `starknet-meta` repository with your changes.

 ## Authors